99ltaylor/Accessio/README.md

 <br></h2>

 <h3>Problem</h3>
-In Jamaica, only 15% of the population living with disabilities are registered to receive their eligible benefits & support.
+In Jamaica, <a href="https://jis.gov.jm/a-range-of-benefits-available-for-persons-with-disabilities">only 15% of the population living with disabilities are registered</a> to receive their eligible benefits & support.
 Thousands of people, like my Aunt Angela, go unsupported.
 People face technical difficulties in the registration process.
 Speech recognition technology can help.
-However, current technology doesn’t understand Jamaican Patois because AI algorithms are not trained with relevant Jamaican Patois datasets.
+However, current technology doesn’t understand Jamaican Patois because <a href="https://joelbeckles.medium.com/using-ai-for-caribbean-dialect-classification-and-predictive-text-d9ebbbc26dc6"> AI algorithms are not trained with relevant Jamaican Patois datasets</a>.

 <h3>Solution</h3>

-Accessio will develop NLP Jamaican Patois datasets.
-The datasets will be used to train AI.
-For the first time, people with disabilities, who speak Jamaican Patois will also be able to access assistive technologies using their native language.
+Accessio will develop an NLP Jamaican Patois dataset.
+The datasets will be used to train AI on the necessary language and knowledge required to specifically understand having a disability in the Jamaican context.
+For the first time, people with disabilities, who speak Jamaican Patois will also be able to access speech-based assistive technologies using their native language.

 Accessio is an open-source web app that can be used on smartphones or web browsers.